C't: History and profile

 A sister magazine, iX, focuses on topics for IT professionals.

 Popularity

-c't became widely known in 1995 when it rated the program SoftRAM "Placebo-Software" in a short test.
-When the German distributor of the program took legal action to forbid publishing this rating, c't followed up with an exhaustive test showing that the program had virtually no effect other than giving false information about system statistics.
-The subsequent media coverage forced SoftRAM out not only from the German market, but from the US market too.
+c't became widely known in 1995 when it rated the program SoftRAM95 "Placebo-Software" in a limited test.
+When the German distributor of the program took legal action to prohibit this rating, c't followed up with a more extensive test showing the product had virtually no effect other than giving misleading data about system statistics.
+Subsequent media coverage led to SoftRAM95 being removed from the German and US markets.
+In a 1996 interview, Rainer Poertner, the German-born CEO of Syncronys Softcorp which released SoftRAM95, took responsibility for forcing the product's release before its development was complete.